 Prespa region is situated in the southwest part of the Republic of Macedonia and southeast part of Albania and includes Prespa, Ohrid and Korca valleys.
 The region borders with Greece on its southeast side.
 On its southwest side in Albania it shares the boundaries with Gjirokaster County, and shares the boundaries with Berat and Elbasan Counties on the west side, while in Macedonia it borders the Municiplaty of Bitola on the west, the Municiplaty of Struga on the east and the Municiplities of Debarca and Demir Hisar on its north.
-The region includes two municipalities in Macedonia, Resen and Ohrid, and the whole Korca region in Albania.
+The region includes two municipalities in Macedonia, Resen and Ohrid, and Korca, Pogradec, Pustec, Devoll and Kolonje in Albania.
 The region is well connected with the surrounding territories and other destinations around the world.
 The total number of people living in this area is 328.390 (70.840 in Macedonia and 257.576 in Albania).

 The region holds important natural resources, fairly good physical and communal infrastructure and some level of homogeneity of economical, social and other performances.